DevAnaBeatriz/projetoweb/README.md

 ###

 <p align="left">
-  This repository contains the code for a CRUD web project.
+  This repository contains the code for a CRUD web project interface.
 </p>

 ###